AdrielH024/Leaflet_Geolocalization/README.md

-this is a simple teste using leaflet and geolocalization API
+this is a simple study using leaflet and geolocalization API

 https://adrielh024.github.io/Leaflet_Geolocalization/